k98kurz/micropycelium/Packager_spec.md

 data, and update their tree state to the first byte of the CRC32 of the root public key, the sha256 of the protocol name, and the Unix epoch timestamp.
 This then generalizes for peers of peers of the root, etc.

+Before requesting an address assignment, a node will wait >=20 seconds to collect broadcasts from its peers.
+If its own election claim is not the best, it will filter its peers for those with the best root election claim, then request an address assignment from the peer with the shortest distance to the root.

+Every 60 seconds, a routine will run that will do the following:

+1. If the peer who is the local node's parent in the tree is no longer in the peer list, the node will unset its address.
+2. If the node does not have the best root election claim and does not have an address, it will request an address assignment from the best peer.
+Otherwise, it will broadcast its periodic information package.

 Address assignments take the form of a chain of simple certificates stemming from the root: the root signs an address assignment for a peer consisting of